deryacortuk/Penetration-Testing-Tutorial/NoSQL.md

 braces ({}) into user-input fields and look for errors or other anomalies.
 You can also automate the hunting process by using the tool NoSQLMap (https://github.com/codingo/NoSQLMap/).

+Developers can prevent NoSQL injection attacks by validating user input and avoiding dangerous database functionalities.
+In MongoDB, you can disable the running of server-side JavaScript by using the --noscripting option in the command line or setting the security.javascriptEnabled flag in the configuration file to false.
+Find more information at https://docs.mongodb.com/ manual/faq/fundamentals/index.html.
+Additionally, you should follow the principle of least privilege when assigning rights to applications.
+This means that applications should run with only the privileges they require to operate.